wso2-attic/ballerina-integrator/README.md

 service travelAgencyService on travelAgencyEP {
 ```

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding Docker image using the Docker annotations that you have configured above.
+This creates the corresponding Docker image using the Docker annotations that you have configured above.
 Navigate to `service-composition/guide` and run the following command.

 ```
    $ ballerina build travel_agency